Litigation activity

 Other categories of decision by the Autorité

-• Fine for non-compliance with commitments (or an injunction), handed out in litigation cases concerning anticompetitive practices or mergers
+- Fine for non-compliance with commitments (or an injunction), handed out in litigation cases concerning anticompetitive practices or mergers.

-• Fine for gun-jumping (coordination before a merger has been cleared) or for failing to notify a merger
+- Fine for gun-jumping (coordination before a merger has been cleared) or for failing to notify a merger.

-• Sanction for breach of procedure
+- Fine for breach of procedure.

-• Stay of proceedings for referral for investigation or pending a forthcoming event.
+- Stay of proceedings for referral for investigation or pending a forthcoming event.

-• Dismissal, if the charges are not supported by sufficiently conclusive evidence.
+- Dismissal, if the charges are not supported by sufficiently conclusive evidence.

-• Inadmissibility for lack of legal interest or capacity or if the facts are time-barred or not within its jurisdiction.
+- Inadmissibility for lack of legal interest or capacity or if the facts are time-barred or not within its jurisdiction.

-Obstructing an investigation: an unwise strategy
+Obstructing an investigation or inquiry: an unwise strategy

 Brenntag (2017)